24 Feb I recorded a meeting in Microsoft Teams, but I can’t see it?

 Everyone knows that you can record a Microsoft Teams meeting, right?
 But what happens when you finish your meeting and the recording does not appear in the meeting chat?
 It should be there!
 The meeting finished an hour ago but it is just not there.
 Grrrr!
 Thankfully for you I’ve worked out what’s going on and I’ve found the solution.
 Let me share it with you.

 Generally when you record a Microsoft Teams meeting, you stop the recording at the end of the meeting and the recording is then processed.
 The processed recording used to appear in Stream, but now it is stored in OneDrive.
-A link to it appears in the meeting’s chat.
+When the meeting is finished, a link will appear in the meeting’s chat, along side the Attendance Report as seen below.

 Recently I was contacted by a client who had recorded a Microsoft Teams meeting but the recording wasn’t showing up in the meeting’s chat and he couldn’t find it anywhere.
 After a bit of digging around we worked out that he had forgotten to stop the recording at the end of the meeting.